Last updated: June 18, 2026

 Every horse’s weight assignment starts in the jockey’s room, at the scale.
 Before each race, jockeys weigh in fully dressed — helmet, silks, boots, and saddle — to confirm they meet the assigned weight for that horse.
 The saddle itself is part of the total: most racing saddles weigh between one and two pounds, far lighter than the leather saddles used in other equestrian disciplines.

 If a jockey comes in under the required weight, lead pads — flat rectangular pieces of lead — are inserted into pockets in the saddle cloth to make up the difference.
 A jockey assigned to carry 118 pounds who weighs 112 pounds in full gear would need six pounds of lead added to the saddle.
-After the race, jockeys weigh out on the same scale to confirm the weight didn’t change during the race.
+After the race, jockeys weigh out on the same scale to confirm the weight did not change during the race.
 A horse that carries less weight than assigned can be disqualified.

 Types of Weight Assignments